Waipoua Forest & Footprints Waipoua

 Te Matua Ngahere

-“Father of the Forest” estimated to be approximately 3000 years old he is the oldest and widest known kauri tree in the world.
+“Father of the Forest” estimated to be more than 3000 years old is the oldest and widest known kauri tree in the world.
 This tree is over 5 metres in diameter and has a girth greater than Tane Mahuta (16.4 metres) but the trunk is much shorter at only 10.2 metres giving a total height of 29.9 metres and an estimated volume of 208 cubic metres.

 Guided Tours from Waipoua Lodge